 Also due to the fact that the settlement element and license element for past and future use are the major central business, the Company does not present these two elements as different revenue streams in its statement of operations.
 The Company does not expect to provide licenses that do not provide some form of settlement or release.
-Revenues from patent enforcement activities accounted for 100% of the Company's revenues for six months ended June 30, 2013.
+Revenues from patent enforcement activities accounted for 100% of the Company's revenues for the nine months ended September 30, 2013.

-Cost of revenue
+Cost of Revenue

-Cost of revenues mainly includes expenses incurred in connection with the Company's patent enforcement activities, such as legal fees, consulting costs, patent maintenance, royalty fees for acquired patents and other related expenses, as well as, the amortization of acquired patents.
+Cost of revenues mainly includes expenses incurred in connection with the Company's patent enforcement activities, such as legal fees, consulting costs, patent maintenance, royalty fees for acquired patents and other related expenses.
 Cost of revenue does not include expenses related to product development, integration or support, as these are included in general and administrative expenses.